AzulSystems/tussle-benchmarks/README.md

 Tussle Framework is a separate project which includes common set of benchmark runners, metrics, result processors, reporter, and etc.: https://github.com/AzulSystems/tussle-framework

+This framework is required to build all Tussle benchmarks
+$ cd tussle-framework/
+$ ./build.sh

 ## Kafka benchmark <a name="kafka"/>

 Available as a separate project: